Global Business Intensive FAQs

 The costs associated with a GBI can be broken down into the following categories:

 - Single Room Supplement: Depending on hotel availability, you may request a single room.
-The single room supplement will be paid to Global Programs as a one-time fee starting at $500.
+The single room supplement will be paid to Global Programs as a one-time fee.

 - Tuition: If you enroll in the GBI for academic credit, you will be responsible for paying the 2 units of tuition.
 The program fee does not include tuition.
 If you choose to audit the GBI course, you will not be charged tuition.